Regularity theory and geometry of unbalanced optimal transport: The Wasserstein-Fisher-Rao metric

-The semi-couplings formulation already appears in \cite{GeneralizedOT2} and in another form in \cite{LMS} where the equivalence with the dynamical formulation was proved in both papers only in the Euclidean case.
-We now extend these results to a Riemannian setting. \begin{theorem}[Semi-couplings formulation of $\on{WFR}$ metric] Given $\rho_0,\rho_1\in\mathcal{M}_+(M)$, we set
+The semi-couplings formulation already appears in \cite{GeneralizedOT2} and in another form in \cite{LMS}.
+In both references, equivalence between semi-couplings and dynamical formulation is proved in the Euclidean case.
+We now extend those results to a Riemannian setting.